DuckyMomo20012/my-fe-stack/README.md

 > 🤖: Although CSS frameworks like WindiCSS has quite a few drawbacks, I think
 > with VSCode extensions and plugins, that's won't be a problem 🤷‍♂️.

-> 🤖: WindiCSS has more features than Tailwindcss, so I migrated to WindiCSS 💪.
+> 🤖 `WindiCSS`: WindiCSS has more features than Tailwindcss, so I migrated to WindiCSS 💪.
 >
 > - Variant Group
 > - Shortcuts: Simpler than Tailwindcss @apply